2025: Review of My Year

 I am often asked the following questions:

+What is proofreading?
+What does a proofreader do?
 Are you a proofreader or copyeditor?
 Or do you do both?
 What is the difference?

 Tall Tartan Talks here … This blog post answers those questions.